jmeachum/TidyDataProject2/codebook.md

-#Below are brief descriptions of the variables used in the data.
-At the end of the codebook is a detailed description
+#Below are brief descriptions of the variables used in the tidydata.
-#that is taken from the features_info.txt file of the original data.

 *  subject
  Identifies the subject who performed the activity